Montessquio/Doorways/README.md

 description of your changes.

 If you have questions regarding development, contact @Montessquio#9905 in the `#modding` channel of the [Cultist Simulator Discord Server](https://discord.gg/KxyFTZkUbQ).

+### Branch Layout

+- `master` - The only commits on this branch should be merges from `devel` for versioned releases.
+The HEAD of `master` should be the same as the current published mod version.
+- `devel` - Primary development branch.
+Should generally be stable, but may not be.
+All feature branches are to be aggregated onto `devel` before they are checked and merged into `main` for a release.
+- `feature/*` - Individual feature branches.
+These are merged into `devel` once they're complete, and may or may not be deleted once finished.